-To say that translated literature maintains a central position in the literary polysystem means that it participates actively in shaping the centre of the polysystem.
+To say that translated literature maintains a central position in the literary polysystem means that it participates actively in shaping the center of the polysystem.
 In such a situation it is by and large an integral part of innovatory forces, and as such likely to be identified with major events in literary history while these are taking place.
-This implies in fact that no clearcut distinction is then maintained between "original" and "translated" writings, and that often it is the leading writers (or members of the avant-garde who are about to become leading writers) who produce the most conspicuous or appreciated translations. over, in such a state when new literary models are emerging, translation is likely to become one of the means of elaborating the new repertoire.
+This implies that in this situation no clear-cut distinction is maintained between "original" and "translated" writings, and that often it is the leading writers (or members of the avant-garde who are about to become leading writers) who produce the most conspicuous or appreciated translations.
+Moreover, in such a state when new literary models are emerging, translation is likely to become one of the means of elaborating the new repertoire.
 Through the foreign works, features (both principles and elements) are introduced into the home literature which did not exist there before.
 These include possibly not only new models of reality to replace the old and established ones that are no longer effective, but a whole range of other features as well, such as a new (poetic) language, or compositional patterns and techniques.
-It is very clear that the very principles of selecting the works to be translated are determined by the situation governing the (home) polysytem: the texts are picked according to their compatibility with the new approaches and the supposedly innovatory role they may assume within the target literature.
+It is clear that the very principles of selecting the works to be translated are determined by the situation governing the (home) polysystem: the texts are chosen according to their compatibility with the new approaches and the supposedly innovatory role they may assume within the target literature.

 What then are the conditions which give rise to a situation of this kind?
-It seems to me that three major cases can be discerned, which are basically various manifestations of the same law:

-- (a) When a polysystem has not yet been crystallized, that is to say, when a literature is "young", that is in the process of being established: - (b) When a literature is either "peripheral" (within a large group of correlated literaturés) or "weak"3, or both; and - (c) When there are turning points, crises, or literary vacuums in a literature.
+It seems to me that three major cases can be discerned, which are basically various manifestations of the same law: (a) when a polysystem has not yet been crystallized, that is to say, when a literature is "young," in the process of being established; (b) when a literature is either "peripheral" (within a large group of correlated literatures) or "weak," or both; and (c) when there are turning points, crises, or literary vacuums in a literature.